Sonar-Demos/cpp-demo/README.md

 - If one such file is found, SonarLint will automatically select it.
 - If multiple such files are found, you will be able to select the one SonarLint will use.

-You can also set the path to `compile_commands.json` manually, by use of the following property:
+You can also set the path to `compile_commands.json` manually in `sonarlint.pathToCompileCommands`:

 ```json
 {